 I received the following reference request from a student.
 I teach public speaking, communication, and storytelling as an adjunct at the University of Maryland Robert H. Smith School of Business.
 Except for the name, this is EXACTLY what I received in the email.
 Because of this email and a second, similar one from another student, I now cover the Art & Science of Asking for a Job Reference in my class.

 I wrote Polly (fictitious name) back a lengthy “teachable moment,” outlining referrals and the right way to ask for one, irrespective of your age or position.
-I re-wrote it to be blog-friendly.
+I re-wrote my note to her in this format to be blog-friendly.

 From: Polly Carbonate (fictitious name)